Maintaining Your Student Visa Status

 - Transfer to another school

-- Vacation (Authorized/Annual): All F-1 students, including ESL and degree-seeking students, with no exceptions, are allowed to take vacation only during the official school breaks, semester breaks, and summer terms.
+Academic F1 students are only allowed to take vacation during official school breaks, semester breaks, and during summer terms.
+There are no exceptions to this policy.

-- Medical or Sick Leave: If you are seriously ill and are required to spend some recovery time under a doctor’s or clinic’s supervision, and therefore will not be able to attend classes, you are required to inform the International Student Advisor.
-You will be required to fill out the Leave of Absence form and submit the necessary supporting documentation.
+If you are seriously ill and are required to spend some recovery time under a doctor’s or clinic’s supervision, and therefore will not be able to attend classes, you are required to inform the International Student Advisor.
+You will be required to fill out the Leave of Absence Form and submit the necessary supporting documentation.

-- Permission to Work in the United States: Students should NOT accept employment of any kind, either on- or off-campus, without written permission from the International Student Advisor and, if necessary, USCIS.
+Students should not accept employment of any kind, either on- or off-campus, without written permission from the International Student Advisor and, if necessary, USCIS.
 Below are more important facts about employment.

 - ESL students are not eligible for any type of employment option except on-campus employment.

-- F-1 students may accept practical training employment or off-campus part-time employment after having maintained your F-1 Visa status for at least one academic year (this requires approval from the academic advisor and the DSO).
+- F1 students may accept practical training employment or off-campus part-time employment after having maintained F1 Visa status for at least one academic year (this requires approval from the academic advisor and the DSO).

-- Students must apply for USCIS approval for off-campus employment and Optional Practical Training after the academic program has been completed.
-A DSO must verify eligibility requirements
+- Students must apply for USCIS approval for off-campus employment and Optional Practical Training (OPT) after the academic program has been completed.
+A DSO must verify eligibility requirements.

-- F-1 students may accept on-campus or Curricular Practical Training when authorized by the academic advisor and the DSO.
+- F1 students may accept on-campus or Curricular Practical Training (CPT) when authorized by the academic advisor and the DSO.

 Working without proper authorization is considered by the USCIS as the most serious violation of its regulations.
 If you refer to your I-20 form or I-94 card, you will see the statement, “Warning: a non-immigrant who accepts unauthorized employment is subject to deportation.”
-This is the most important regulation and you must consult with the ISS before you accept any offer of employment or begin working.
+You must consult with an appointed ISS official before you accept any offer of employment or begin working.
 We will advise you as to whether or not it is possible for you to work and we will assist you with the appropriate procedures.
 It is illegal to begin working while waiting for authorization.
-Students in F-1 status who are authorized to work are permitted to work a maximum of 20 hours per week during the academic semesters.
+Students in F1 status who are authorized to work are permitted to work a maximum of 20 hours per week during the academic semesters.
 Click here for VIU’s guide to Optional Practical Training (OPT).

 - Inform the International Student Advisor at VIU of your intention to transfer at least 15 days before the new semester start date.